grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-migration-handler-for-backend.md

 :::

-Once your plugin has its own schemas, add the "breaking" change.
-In this context, "breaking" simply means that that your legacy migration logic won't work after it's been upgraded.
+Once your plugin has its own schemas, add the model change.
 Since queries within the major version (or same API version) need to be compatible, maintain a reference to the legacy data format.
 This reference helps to enable an easy migration path.

-For example, let’s assume that you want to change the query format of your plugin and the `Multiplier` property that you were using is changing to `Multiply` like so:
+For example, let's assume that you want to change the query format of your plugin and the `Multiplier` property that you were using is changing to `Multiply` like so:

 ```patch
  type DataQuery struct {